 Batter up for Bulls!
 Monster size Georgia Redfish are biting right now and they’re big and they mean business!
 Get on deck to battle with some of our coastal Georgia bulls!
 We’ll provide the fun bat so you can be a big hitter!
 These giant Redfish offer our customers the chance to catch some of the most fun and largest resident fish here around St. Simons and Jekyll Island.
 Fishing charters for these giant Redfish is the most popular trip we offer during the spring and early summer season each year.
 See the video below for an example of coastal Georgia’s late spring and summer long fishing.
 Also, be sure to see all the action packed fishing videos with Georgia Sport Fishing Charters.

 Jekyll Island Fishing is where it’s at!
-Remember it’s not only St. Simons, it’s actually Jekyll Island that offers up red hot Fishing in the local waters.
+Remember it’s not only St. Simons, it’s actually Jekyll Island that offers up red hot saltwater Fishing in the local waters.
 Period.
 Most times, fishing charters leaving from St. Simons Island end up fishing around Jekyll Island, and that’s a fact.
 No matter where you fish, all the southeast Georgia coastal waters bring excellent saltwater fishing for all.
 Bring your family and/or children and friends along for the fishing charter of a lifetime.
 See more about fishing trips below.

 Looking to Book a Fishing Charter?
-Georgia Sport Fishing Charters is known nationwide.
-With over 25 years of professional guiding under his belt locally, Capt.
-Richie Lott and his guide team offer a common sense, yet experienced approach to fishing.
+Georgia Sport Fishing Charters is recognized nationwide.
+With over 26 years of professional guiding under his belt locally, Capt.
+Richie Lott and his guide team offer a common sense, yet highly experienced approach to fishing.
 This is coupled with a precision blend of humor and fishing talent all plugged into an overall friendly fishing environment.
 This allows our customers to feel welcome and right at home, Guaranteed!
 Do you need assistance or further info?
 Call us anytime for any fishing or booking information at 912-275-5577.
 See what others are saying about Georgia Sport Fishing Charters in our customer reviews.

-Fishing Charters available for
+Popular Fishing Charters available from

-Inshore and Offshore Fishing in Coastal Georgia
+Georgia Sport Fishing Charters in Coastal Georgia

 As front runners in Georgia saltwater fishing for Tarpon and Bull Redfish locally, we book charters rather quickly for these trips with a long lived reputation and history of landing many Tarpon over 100 pounds and countless monster Bull Reds over 45 pounds each season on board the charter boat “Wizard” with Georgia Sport Fishing Charters!